ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Notebook 3’s core theorists—Winnicott, Bion, and Bollas—describe a **hierarchical prerequisite architecture** for psychological development.
 This is not a “production engine” in which each layer *creates* the next.
 Rather, it is an **obstacle-removal cascade** that enables latent potential to become articulated.
 ### PRE-EXISTING POTENTIAL: The Destiny Drive (Bollas)
 **What it is:**
-The Destiny Drive is the innate, universal motive within each individual to articulate their unique idiom (True Self) through the use of objects and experiences.
+The Destiny Drive is the innate, universal urge within each individual to articulate their unique idiom (True Self) through the use of objects and experiences.
 **Ontological status:**
 - It is **always present** in latent form.
 - It is **not produced** by the Holding Environment or the Alpha-Function.